Fermeuse Formation

-The Fermeuse Formation is a fossil-bearing Ediacaran geologic formation in Newfoundland.
+The Fermeuse Formation is a geologic formation in Newfoundland and Labrador, Canada.
+It contains fossils dating back to the Ediacaran period, which are found on outcrops within the Avalon and Bonavista Peninsulas.

 Depositional environment

 On Bonavista Peninsula the depositional environment was a slope and outer shelf–below photic zone Turbidites probably were the dominant sediment transporters.

 It is predominantly silts and sands, in contrast to underlying Trepassey Formation, which is mostly dark grey shales.
 There is a coarsening up sequence throughout the two formations, such that the top of the Fermeuse is predominantly sandstones.
 On Avalon Peninsula there were much shallower waters, particularly than in underlying Mistaken Point Formation and Trepassey Formation.
 It is indicated by sandy channel fills, slumping, occasional silts.
 There is a possible delta front and shallow slope setting.